 Let us know when you are in the area.
 We can facilitate meetings with faculty, class audits, even lunch with current Sanford students.

 Sanford hosts alumni events all over the country featuring some of our great faculty and alumni leaders.
-Learn more about our Jeffersonian dinners.
+Learn more about our Sanford Salon dinners.

 Want to suggest an alumni program or event?
 Great!
 Please contact Susan George James.